Vice President of Advanced Manufacturing & Strategy

 Dr. Mike Vasquez is a 3D Printing expert specializing in pushing the boundaries of advanced 3D printing technology.
 He is the Founder of 3Degrees, a Chicago-based consulting company focused on helping organizations maximize their investment in the technology.
 He has worked side-by-side with some of the top machine manufacturers, material producers and end users in the industry, consulting with them to identify novel applications, test new materials, and develop frameworks to maximize R&D efficiency and boost ROI.
 He completed his PhD in Additive Manufacturing at Loughborough University and received both his Bachelors and Masters from MIT in Materials Science and Engineering.
-Recently he published a best practice guide titled How to Make 3D Printing Work for You and Your Business.

 Mike Vasquez is speaker of the following session:

 New York University School of Medicine

 Nicole Wake, a PhD candidate in biomedical imaging at the New York University School of Medicine, investigates the intersection of magnetic resonance imaging (MRI), 3D printing, and medical practice.
 With expertise in image post-processing and interest in the mathematical challenges of medical image analysis, Nicole builds visualization methods that distill the abstract data of magnetic resonance acquisitions to the tactile experience of physical, 3D objects.
 She has coupled MRI data with a range of 3D printing technologies to create individualized anatomically precise cancer models for pre-operative planning.
 Specifically, she is using these models to guide clinical care and is investigating the impact that these models can make in pre-surgical planning and patient outcomes.